slowjams/CLR-via-C-/zReworks/z14_Rework-Chars, String.md

 ```
 InvariantCulture uses culture table to compare characters (and interpret linguistically) whereas Ordinal performs byte-by-byte comparison.
 OrdinalIgnoreCase is the same as Ordinal except that casing is ignored for [A-Z] and [a-z] characters.
 Other characters except [A-Z], **OrdinalIgnoreCase uses InvariantCulture table to lookup uppercase/lowercase.**

-`ToUpperInvariant()` and Equals with InvariantCultureIgnoreCase option are generally OK.
-But InvariantCulture has its own problem.
-That is, under this invariant culture, some characters can be interpreted differently.
-For example, `\u0061\u030a` is interpreted as `\u00e5`,  which is like combination of multiple characters into one when it seems to appropriate, more on this in the Introduction to UTF-16 encoding in later section.
+`ToUpperInvariant()` and Equals with InvariantCultureIgnoreCase option are generally OK. **But InvariantCulture has its own problem.
+That is, under this invariant culture, some characters can be interpreted differently**, for example, `\u0061\u030a` is interpreted as `\u00e5`,  which is like combination of multiple characters into one when it seems to appropriate, more on this in the Introduction to UTF-16 encoding in later section.
 So what the best method shoud be used when compare with "Login"?
 The answer is:
 ```C#
 public sealed class String {